Find Nursing Colleges

 Demorest, Georgia

-The average tuition and fees at Piedmont College is $28,340.
+The average tuition and fees at Piedmont College is $29,190.
 In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
-On average, bachelor’s degree students take out $28,589 in loans while pursuing their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $20,238 in student loans.

 Read full report on Piedmont College